fuankarion/Vision17/Lab1-Linux/readme.md

    >  ``find / -name passwd  2> /dev/null``

    The `` 2>`` operator redirects the error output to ``/dev/null``.
-This is a special file that acts as a sink, anything sent to it will dissappear.
+This is a special file that acts as a sink, anything sent to it will disappear.
 Other important redirection operations are
       -  `` > `` : Redirect standard output to a file
-      -  `` | `` : Redirect standard output to standar input of another program
+      -  `` | `` : Redirect standard output to standard input of another program
       -  `` 2> ``: Redirect error output to a file
       -  `` < `` : Send contents of a file to standard input
-      -  `` 2>&1``: Send error output to the sampe place as standard output
+      -  `` 2>&1``: Send error output to the same place as standard output

 3. To have a nicer display of the *passwd* file we can use the following command.
 It sends the content of the file to the ``tr`` command, which translates columns to tabs.